-Honestly this has been in the back of my mind for a while – I don’t know if a). my gender dysphoria telling me I’m not masculine enough, or b).
-I have a lot of internalized transphobia due to looking to feminine – but basically I’ve been questioning if I’m a transmasculine non-binary individual.
+Honestly, this has been in the back of my mind for a while – I don’t know if a). my gender dysphoria telling me I’m not masculine enough, or b).
+I have a lot of internalized transphobia due to looking too feminine – but basically, I’ve been questioning if I’m a transmasculine non-binary individual.

-But lets not get ahead of ourselves – what does it mean to be transmasculine?
-Basically the term describes an AFAB (assigned female at birth) person who experiences masculinity more than femininity.
-Typically, a transmasculine person will try and cater towards a more stereotypical masculine gender expression to create social validation for their dominant male identity.
+But let’s not get ahead of ourselves – what does it mean to be transmasculine?
+Basically, the term describes an AFAB (assigned female at birth) person who experiences masculinity more than femininity.
+Typically, a transmasculine person will try and cater to a more stereotypical masculine gender expression to create social validation for their dominant male identity.
 The gender identities that can fall under the transmasculine term include:

 - Trans men

 - Multigender individuals (whose strongest gender identity is a masculine one)

 - Gender fluid individuals (who are masculine most often)

 - Any other non-binary gender (whose views themselves as significantly more masculine)